 - Cereals and breads fortified with iron

 - Prune juice

 Vitamin C from foods and from supplements can help your body absorb iron.
-Make sure take iron supplements with foods rich in vitamin C, such as citrus fruits.
+Make sure you take iron supplements with foods rich in vitamin C, such as citrus fruits.

 If you are a teen boy or girl or a menstruating woman, you may need extra iron no matter what type of weight-loss surgery you had.
-Your healthcare provider will use blood tests to help figure out your iron supplement dose.
+Your healthcare provider will do blood tests to help figure out your iron supplement dose.
 This is important because too much iron can be as bad for you as too little iron.

 - Anemia is a common side effect of weight-loss surgery.
-This is a problem because hemoglobin is the protein that carries oxygen throughout the body.

 - Weight-loss surgery changes the way your body absorbs vitamins and minerals from food.